janegca/css-art/README.md

 ---

 <sup>\*</sup> Images are built using a tutorial reference.
 In each case the code
-is refactored or the design slightly modified in an effort to understand how the image is being built.
+is refactored or the design slightly modified.